apioo/sdkgen-cli/README.md

 ## Docker

 This repository contains also a simple docker file to execute the generator if you dont want to use the binary directly.
-To use the docker file you need to set the fitting credentials at the `.env` file, then you can run:
+To use the docker file you need to set the fitting credentials at the `docker-compose.yml` file, then you can run:

 > docker-compose up

 This builds the docker image and reads the `./output/typeapi.json` specification and writes the generated code also to the `./output` dir.
+You can also directly use the `apiootech/sdkgen` [docker image](https://hub.docker.com/r/apiootech/sdkgen).